Last Updated: May 6, 2015

 extra week's supply because travel arrangements could change; bring

-copies of prescription scripts because medication could be lost or
+copies of prescriptions, because medication could be lost or

 stolen.
 Be sure that your loved one's doctor includes both the